 Common types of drives include Phillips, Slotted, Socket/Hex (internal or external), Square (internal or external), and Star/Torx (internal and external).
 Custom Designed drives can also be manufactured to fit unique applications.

 Common head types are Flat, Dome, Button, Oval and Pan.
 Depending on the head, a fastener can sit shallow or deep and maybe flush or stick out of the surface it sits inside.

 Custom Bolts and Screws – Most common method of forming these is through the Cold heading process.
 The threads on these can be formed either by cutting the threads on a lathe, cutting threads using a screw machine, or roll forming which is the process of squeezing the shaft, rolling it through a die with pressure to from the threads, this is the most consistent and accurate process of manufacturing threads.

 Custom Rivets – These are also formed using the cold heading process.
 Rivets can be made from Steel, Aluminum and even Brass.
 Care must be taken in the grade of the metal chosen for the application.
 Too hard of a grade and the rivet will not be able to be flattened in the tool to properly attach the two parts.
 Too soft and the rivet may stress fracture or even pull through the hole when from the movement of the two parts.

-The strength of the fasteners depends not only on the material that is used to manufacture, but also what finishing has been applied.
+The strength of the fasteners depends not only on the material that is used to manufacture but also on what finishing has been applied.
 The finish provides a protective layer on the fasteners that helps prevent corrosion.
-Popular finishes include black oxide, aluminum hot dip galvanizing, zinc or chrome plating, as well as other custom plating.
+Popular finishes include black oxide, aluminum hot-dip galvanizing, zinc or chrome plating, as well as another custom plating.